 Instead of using bleach on your stainless steel, simply scrub the surface to remove any rust and dry it thoroughly.
 The layer of chromium oxide will reform on its own over the next few days.

 If your stainless steel cookware is plagued by some extra-troublesome blooms, many sources recommend using Bar Keepers Friend to clean away rust.
 Or, if you’d like to go a more natural route, try using a paste of lemon juice and cream of tartar.
 In either case, use a plastic scrubby pad for cleaning, as using steel wool can cause further damage.

-Despite being one of the most popular materials for cookware, not all stainless steel is the same quality.
-Keep these tips in mind when you shop for the best stainless steel cookware for your kitchen:
+Despite being one of the most popular cookware materials, not all stainless steel is created equal.
+When shopping, keep these tips in mind:

 With its beautiful appearance and admirable workability, copper cookware has been a favorite amongst culinary and gastronomic experts for centuries.